What is data hygiene?

 Data hygiene is the continuous practice of identifying and eliminating dirty data to maintain accurate, actionable CRM databases.
-This includes cleansing (correcting errors), enrichment (adding missing information), and validation (verifying accuracy) across contact, account, and company records.
+This includes cleansing (correcting errors), data enrichment (adding missing information), and validation (verifying accuracy) across contact, account, and company records.

 Common types of dirty data include: